Homepage > Journal > How to present products on product pages?

 • Functionality

-If you have ever heard about the dilemma of Usability vs. Desirability, then in Product Page design, it shows itself even more prominently.
+If you have ever heard about the dilemma of Usability vs. Desirability, it's even more prominent in product page design.

 However, beware!

-A template that contains almost exclusively Fancy Features will be an uninteresting template that interferes with sales.
-Product Pages in E-Commerce are tools that support sales.
+A template that contains almost exclusively fancy features will be uninteresting and interfere with sales.
+Product pages in e-commerce are tools that support sales.
 I think we don't have to mention that they also impress customers.

 As a side note, we recommend a great article by researchers from NN Group, "Feature Richness and User Engagement."
-It perfectly shows what dangers the excess of functions brings, mainly those that don't directly support shopping.
+It perfectly shows the dangers of excess functions, mainly those that don't directly support shopping.

 Balancing these two values (usability and desirability) is, to a large extent, a matter of the following: